Payments Management

 Post Authorization of Credit Cards

-This is used when authorizing a credit card and an error "!CALL" comes back from the credit card server software.
-This tells you that you must call your credit card service provider as the merchant provider is questioning the charge to the patron's credit card and wants clarification.
+You use Post Authorization when an error "!CALL" comes back from the credit card server software.
+This error means you must call your credit card service provider as the merchant provider is questioning the charge to the patron's credit card and wants clarification.
 When talking to your credit card service provider, they will likely provide you an authorization number for the credit card charge you wish to make.
 After receiving the authorization number, you will need to create a Post Authorize payment in order to enter it into Theatre Manger and your credit card software.

 When creating a Post Authorization payment, it creates the payment in Theatre Manager and in the credit card server software.
 It does not dial out to your merchant provider for an authorization because your credit card service provider has already created the transaction for you and will have provided you with a voice authorization.